Rookout/docs/docs/source-repos.md

 <iframe width="600" height="300" src="https://www.youtube.com/embed/divAqo048eA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Local FileSystem - Rookout Desktop App
-If you are using a git provider that Rookout does not support, you can associate source code files from the local filesystem into a Rookout debug session.
+If you are using any local git provider, or any hosted git provider besides Github, Gitlab or Bitbucket, you can associate source code files from the local filesystem into a Rookout debug session.

 To do that, please download and install Rookout Desktop App.
 See the following video to learn how to download Rookout Desktop App:
 <iframe width="600" height="300" src="https://www.youtube.com/embed/mkMpzQPNcsI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>